beefyfinance/beefy-blog/content/articles/we-re-back-maximizing-vejoe-rewards-with-trader-joe.en.md

 Once you’re holding beJOE, there are a couple of available options.
 You can either stake it in the:

 1. Vault to earn more beJOE
-2. Earnings pool to earn more JOE
+2. Earnings pool to earn JOE

 Note that there will be no liquidity provided for beJOE by Beefy.